On Enumeration of Dyck--Schr\"oder Paths: Introduction

-Over one and a half decades ago, Clark Kimberling contributed the sequences \texttt{A026769}--\texttt{A026790} to the OEIS~\cite{OEIS}, concerning a composition of the Catalan and Schr\"oder lattices that below the diagonal $y=x$ represents the Catalan lattice and above the diagonal represents the transposed Schr\"oder lattice.
-There are two such lattices $\L_{CS}$ and $\Ls_{CS}$, where the $(1,1)$ steps along the diagonal are allowed and disallowed, respectively (Fig.~\ref{fig:CSL}).
-In this note, we address the problem of enumerating paths in the lattices $\L_{CS}$ and $\Ls_{CS}$.
-We begin our analysis by recalling some useful facts about the Catalan and Schr\"oder lattices.
+In 1999, Clark Kimberling contributed the sequences \texttt{A026769}--\texttt{A026790} to the OEIS~\cite{OEIS}, concerning a composition of the Dyck and Schr\"oder diagrams that below the diagonal $y=x$ represents the Dyck diagram and above the diagonal represents the transposed Schr\"oder diagram.
+There are two such diagrams $\L_{DS}$ and $\Ls_{DS}$, where the $(1,1)$ steps along the diagonal are allowed and disallowed, respectively (Fig.~\ref{fig:CSL}).
+In the present work, we address the problem of enumerating \emph{Dyck--Schr\"oder paths}, i.e., paths in the diagrams $\L_{DS}$ and $\Ls_{DS}$.
+We begin our analysis by recalling some useful facts about the Dyck and Schr\"oder diagrams.

 The generating functions for Catalan and Schr\"oder numbers are given by

 and